gemmac-coder/Gemma-Collinge-Portfolio/README.md

-#Gemma Collinge's Portfolio
+# Gemma Collinge's Portfolio

-##Description
+## Description

 I was tasked to create a portfolio to attract potential employers by showcasing my development work and allowing potential employers to learn a little more about me and my skills.
 My portfolio had to provide an image of me, links to my work and a contact link.

-##What did I do?
+## What did I do?

 - Used semantic HTML
 - Used CSS selectors to create a sleek, streamlined layout
 - Used CSS variables for the different thematic colours in my page
-- Created a navigation bar to allow employers to quickly navigate through the sections or to click through to my linkedin to view my work history in depth
+- Created a navigation bar to allow employers to quickly navigate through the sections or to click through to my LinkedIn to view my work history in depth
 - Used hover selectors to add interactivity to links and sub-headings
 - Used pseudo-elements to style my navigation links as css element selectors, to reflect my understanding of css and add a meta feel to my page
 - Styled my personal attributes as coded html attributes to play on the notion of linguistic and html attributes, in order to reflect my multi-faceted content writing and web development expertise